I’m a writer and a parent, and fellow parents email me all the time, asking how they can help their kid become a creative writer.

 - “I loved your story.”

 - “That was so wonderful!”

 - “You’re very talented.”

-This is the worst possible thing you can do to your children’s writing.
+That is the worst thing you can do to your children’s writing.

 When you praise their story, praise specific elements: